 Step 1: Fill the tank with fuel

-You are going to empty the fuel tank, but first, you need to fill it up close to the brim.
+You will empty the fuel tank, but first, you must fill it up close to the brim.

 Step 2: Empty out the tank